 The abuse and suffering experienced by these seafarers is a disgrace.
 The evidence shows that the abuse and suffering is inextricably linked to business, science and security issues.
 This has direct effects on the sustainability, conservation and management of the world’s seas.

 Thomas Harré is on the legal team for Slave Free Seas.
-Thomas is an enrolled barrister and solicitor of the High Court of New Zealand, and holds a masters in law from Canterbury University.
-This research investigated allegations of human trafficking for forced labour in New Zealand's fishing industry.
+Thomas is a barrister and solicitor of the High Court of New Zealand, and holds a PhD in law from Melbourne University.
+His research investigated governmental responses to human trafficking for forced labour in Southeast Asian fishing industries.
 Thomas is particularly interested in issues of criminal justice, international law and human rights, and is passionate about using the law to protect the rights of vulnerable people.

 Dr Christina Stringer